 We also have to be very careful, checking for tails all the time.
 There’s always someone way too interested and watching, observing so they can use the knowledge against us.
 Not many are honourable, trustworthy or in a few rare cases tolerant.
 We were some bloodsucking specimens.
 And when someone starts noticing it is better to lay low until further notice.

 Charles pressed his lips against my wrist for a few more, his heartbeat strong and stable.
 Colour back in his cheeks and the wound was knitting itself shut, skin smoothing as it healed quickly.
 I checked on that.
 Now there are two of us against the very few soon-to-be-dead thugs.
 No custody.
 Way too personal, way too close.

 We were yet to find out the brain of the operation.
 He might be on the uppermost floor of this joint, clueless and calm, expecting me to be elsewhere, running his errands.

 I offered my handkerchief to Charles so he could clean his face a bit.
 I got him back on his heels.
 He looked rather weary yet his eyes were shining with new life and fire was burning behind them, rendering his irises bright blue.

 We emerged silently from the basement staircase shaft.
 I had my Webley Mark VI revolver out and handed over the gun I took from one of the donors earlier.
 Charles nodded in agreement, accepted the heat and said his thanks.
 He could use the telepathy if he wished but it wasn’t necessary at the moment and he probably wanted to preserve all his strength.

 I was ready to arrange the boss’s demise, especially after what they did and still planned to do to my friend.
-I took such insult very personally and much less English.
-As I have thought Charles read my facial expression clearly.
+I took such insults very personally and much less English.
+As I thought Charles read my facial expression clearly.